microsoft/promptflow/docs/how-to-guides/how-to-create-and-use-your-own-tool-package.md

       import importlib

       def test():
-          """collect and list package info using the `package-tools` entry point.
+          """List all package tools information using the `package-tools` entry point.

+          This function iterates through all entry points registered under the group "package_tools."
+          For each tool, it imports the associated module to ensure its validity and then prints information about the tool.

+          Note:
-          This ensures that your package is correctly packed and your tools are accurately collected.
+          - Make sure your package is correctly packed to appear in the list.
+          - The module is imported to validate its presence and correctness.

+          Example of tool information printed:
+          ----identifier
+          {'module': 'module_name', 'package': 'package_name', 'package_version': 'package_version', ...}
           """
           all_package_tools = {}